 Flights between parks are usually scheduled by your tour operator.
 They will also arrange for your pick-up from the airport or your hotel in most cases.
 You will enter Uganda by way of Entebbe International Airport (EBB), which is near the town of Entebbe and 46km/29mi from Kampala, Uganda’s capital.

 The park is located in the Karamoja region in northeastern Uganda.
 This part of the country has been volatile in the past but is now locally considered safe.
 However, some countries have issued travel warnings for the region in the past and haven’t changed them – with the exception of the national park – despite the situation improving.
-Before driving, it is recommended to get local advice about the safety situation en route to the park, and if there are any concerns, there’s always the option of a domestic or chartered flight.

 It is important to guard against malaria.
 You can limit that risk greatly by using mosquito repellent (those containing DEET are most effective), covering up in the evening and by taking antimalarial medication.

-Wildlife viewing comes with certain risks but can be considered safe as long as you follow your guide’s instructions.
+Wildlife viewing comes with certain risks but safe as long as you follow your guide’s instructions.
 Do be aware of the small groups of ‘retired generals’ (older buffalo kicked out of their herd) if on a walking safari.
 They can be very aggressive – your guide should give them a wide berth.
 Please also take note of the ‘wildlife viewing safety precautions’ below.